Jaimee Lee Gaston

-For those who want the Director’s Cut: Jaimee Lee Gaston is a New York City based Actor/Singer/Dancer/Choreographer.
-Hailing from the land down under, Jaimee loves to bring her vibrant, silly and hard-working Australian nature to everything she creates.
+For my fellow Gen Z-ers who won’t read past the first sentence: Jaimee Lee Gaston is a certified professional multi-hyphenate (Actor-Singer-Dancer-Writer-Choreographer) with a wealth of training and experience in each discipline.
+Originally hailing from the land down under, Jaimee loves to bring her vibrant, silly and hard-working Australian nature to every character she realises!

 A bubbly storyteller, Jaimee is passionate about working in female led/centred projects and hopes to open hearts and cultivate action with her performance.